kuuku123/Tsoding_MachineLearning_in_C/README.md

 2. cd in to build directory and "cmake -DCMAKE_INSTALL_PREFIX=$HOME/opt/raylib/ .." to build and set installation path.

+3. when you run above command it will tell what is missing in log , install them.

-3. "make -j3" to build with 3 threads.
+4. "make -j3" to build with 3 threads.

+5. might complain there is no glfw.

-4. "make install" to install at location we mentioned at 2.
+6. "make install" to install at location we mentioned at 2.

+7. create ~/opt/raylib/raylib.env file and write
+export PKG_CONFIG_PATH=$HOME/opt/raylib/lib/pkgconfig/

+8. install pkg-config

+9. when building raylib stuff in playground with build.sh apply source ~/opt/raylib/raylib.env && ./build.sh